kube-compose/kube-compose/README.md

 ```bash
 kube-compose up -d 'helper'
 ```
 ...will create the environment and wait for it to have fully started.
-NOTE: the service `helper` is used to to make sure that `web` is healthy as soon as `kube-compose` returns, so that we can immediately use the environment (e.g. for running system testing).
+The service `helper` is used to to make sure that `web` is healthy as soon as `kube-compose` returns, so that we can immediately use the environment (e.g. to running system testing).

 NOTE: in the background `kube-compose` converts [Docker healthchecks](https://docs.docker.com/engine/reference/builder/#healthcheck) to [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and will only start service `web` when the pod of `db` is ready, and will only start `helper` when the pod of `web` is ready.
 The pod of `helper` exits immediately, but this pattern is very powerful.

 ## Volumes
-`kube-compose` currently only supports a basic simulation of `docker-compose`'s bind mounted volumes.
-This supports the use case of mounting configuration files into containers.
+`kube-compose` currently supports a basic simulation of `docker-compose`'s bind mounted volumes.
+This supports the use case of mounting configuration files into containers, which is a very common way of parameterising containers (in CI).

 `kube-compose` implements this by:
 1. Building a helper image with the relevant host files;